arponbasu/arponbasu.github.io/teach.md

 ---

 ## Talks and Outreach
+1. Workshop on Local Algorithms, **Chicago, USA**: Presented a talk on my work on “Solving Random Planted CSPs below the n<sup>k/2</sup> Threshold” at [WoLA, 2025](https://people.csail.mit.edu/joanne/WOLA25){:target="_blank"}.
-1. University of California, San Diego (UCSD), **San Diego, USA**: Invited to present a talk on "Improved Lower Bounds for All Odd Query LDCs" at the Theory Lunch, January 2025.
+2. University of California, San Diego (UCSD), **San Diego, USA**: Invited to present a talk on "Improved Lower Bounds for All Odd Query LDCs" at the Theory Lunch, January 2025.
-2. Instructed students (grades 8-12) on polynomials and functional equations for Math Olympiads, at a Mathematics Olympiad Orientation Program (December '23) conducted by AEES.
+3. Instructed students (grades 8-12) on polynomials and functional equations for Math Olympiads, at a Mathematics Olympiad Orientation Program (December '23) conducted by AEES.
 Find the recordings of my talks [here](https://www.youtube.com/watch?v=wlj1LZDXABU){:target="_blank"}, and [here](https://www.youtube.com/watch?v=Y1wt6IJM9io){:target="_blank"}.

 ## TAships